 - Mergers & Acquisitions

-When you’re ready to sell your business, there are a number of legal documents that need to be drafted along the way.
-From initial discussions all the way to closing, these key legal documents help protect parties interests, guide negotiations and ultimately spell out the terms of the deal.
+When you are ready to sell your business, an attorney drafts several legal documents along the way.
+From early discussions to closing, these documents protect both parties, guide negotiations, and spell out the terms of the deal.

-This article will give a quick overview of the preliminary legal documents you will want an experienced attorney to draft when you decide to sell your business.
+This article gives a quick overview of the preliminary legal documents you will need when you decide to sell your business.

 Confidentiality Agreement

-When speaking with a potential buyer, the first thing you need is a confidentiality agreement or, more commonly referred to as a disclosure agreement (NDA).
+When you speak with a potential buyer, the first document you need is a confidentiality agreement — more commonly called a non-disclosure agreement (NDA).

-The buyer, in conducting its due diligence, will want to see historical data like business financials, and commercial contracts with suppliers, vendors and customers.
-This historical data is not public knowledge, and you, as the seller, want to keep it that way.
+During due diligence, the buyer will ask to see historical data: business financials, commercial contracts with suppliers, vendors, and customers.
+That data is not public.
+You want to keep it that way.

-Due diligence is the process by which a buyer investigates and confirms pertinent information about the seller to determine the viability of the business and evaluate risks associated with the seller and/or its business operations.
+Due diligence is the process by which a buyer investigates and confirms key information about the seller.
+The goal is to assess the health and potential of the business and understand the risks involved.

-The confidentiality agreement can be one-way in that it protects only against the buyer’s disclosure of information shared by the seller, but a prudent seller will want to ensure the buyer is credible and conduct its own level of due diligence.
-When a seller intends to ask the buyer for confidential information in return, a two-way NDA is more appropriate.
+A one-way NDA protects against the buyer disclosing information you share.
+But a smart seller will also want to verify the buyer’s credentials and conduct their own due diligence.
+If you plan to ask the buyer for confidential information in return, a two-way NDA is the right choice.

 Of course not!